rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ActivityObjectTypeEnum.md

 - O365Calendar - Specifies that the activity object type is O365 Calendar.
 - K8S_PROTECTION_SET - Specifies that the activity object type is Kubernetes Protection Set.
 - MONGO_SOURCE - Specifies that the activity object type is MongoDB source.
+- SALESFORCE_METADATA - Specifies that the activity object type is Salesforce metadata.
 - AwsNativeEbsVolume - Specifies that the activity object type is AWS Native EBS Volume.
 - ACTIVE_DIRECTORY_DOMAIN_CONTROLLER - Specifies that the activity object type is related to Activity Directory domain controller.
 - CASSANDRA_COLUMN_FAMILY - Specifies that the activity object type is Cassandra column family.